 Trading Forex with Hedging Strategy - Key Takeaways

 - In 2009 the US Commodities and Securities Commission (CFTC) banned the practice of opening the long and short positions on the same currency pair.
-However, traders can still use direct Forex hedging strategies lawfully, by opening 3 positions involving 3 currencies, each currency being involved in one buy and one sell trade.
+However, traders can still use a direct hedging Forex strategy lawfully, by opening 3 positions involving 3 currencies, each currency being involved in one buy and one sell trade.

 - Forex Correlation Hedging Strategy is another popular method, which involves opening the long and short position in two positively correlated currency pairs.
 Alternatively, traders can open 2 long or short trades, using two negatively correlated pairs.

-- Some Forex traders prefer the use of options for hedging purposes.
+- Some Forex traders prefer the use of options for currency hedging strategies.
 It is generally considered to be a cheap way to limit potential losses.
 Instead of opening multiple trades, this method involves the purchase of a put or call options for a given currency pair and exercising this option if the market goes against the trader’s position.

 FAQ: Forex Hedging Technique and Strategy

 Which currency pairs have the highest positive or negative correlation to USD/JPY?

 Firstly it might be helpful to point out that the degree of correlation between currency pairs does not remain static, as the new market date comes in it changes on a daily basis.
 However, using the historical data we can come up with some observations.

 When it comes to the USD/JPY, according to the investing.com calculator, some of the most highly positively correlated pairs are GBP/JPY, EUR/JPY, NZD/JPY, and GBP/CHF.
 The first three cases are quite self-explanatory since all of them involve Japanese Yen, however, it might be surprising to see the Pound/Swiss Franc rate being closely connected to USD/JPY movements.